 - 1. Install the dependent application on the FlexApp Packaging Console OS before starting the packaging process.
-(For example, .NET) - 2.
+(For example, .NET or C# Runtimes) - 2.
 Start the FlexApp Packaging Console and capture the target application.
 (For example, Paint.NET) - 3.
-Perform test launches of the application. - 4.
-Save and finalize the target FlexApp Layer. - 5.
-Revert to a clean snapshot on the FlexApp Packaging Console VM. - 6.
-Start the FlexApp Packaging Console and capture the dependent application. - 7.
-Save and finalize the target dependent FlexApp Layer. - 8.
-Revert to a clean snapshot on the FlexApp Packaging Console VM. - 9.
-Deploy both the target application and the dependent application to the user's desktop. - 10.
-Test the functionality.
+Save and finalize the target FlexApp Layer. - 4.
+Revert to a clean snapshot on the FlexApp Packaging Console VM. - 5.
+Start the FlexApp Packaging Console and capture the dependent application. - 6.
+Save and finalize the target dependent FlexApp Layer. - 7.
+Revert to a clean snapshot on the FlexApp Packaging Console VM. - 8.
+Assign the new FlexApp Layer to a test environment for app owner testing.

 The Paint.NET FlexApp Layer attempts to find the .NET dependency on the host OS during the launch process.
+If the dependency is not installed within the target environment, the application will not function properly.